Pentecost: Literary allusions

 – Ripe strawberries at Pentecost mean a good wine crop.

 Alexandre Dumas, père mentions of Pentecost in Twenty Years After (French: Vingt ans après), the sequel to The Three Musketeers.
 A meal is planned for the holiday, to which La Ramée, second in command of the prison, is invited, and by which contrivance, the Duke is able to escape.
 He speaks sarcastically of the festival to his jailor, foreshadowing his escape : "Now, what has Pentecost to do with me?
 Do you fear, say, that the Holy Ghost may come down in the form of fiery tongues and open the gates of my prison?"

 William Shakespeare mentions Pentecost in a line from Romeo and Juliet Act 1, Scene V. At the ball at his home, Capulet speaks in refuting an overestimate of the time elapsed since he last danced: "What, man?
 'Tis not so much, 'tis not so much!
 'Tis since the nuptial of Lucentio, Come Pentecost as quickly as it will, Some five-and-twenty years, and then we mask'd."
 Note here the allusion to the tradition of mumming, Morris dancing and wedding celebrations at Pentecost.

+"The Whitsun Weddings" is one of Philip Larkin's most famous poems, describing a train journey made through England on a Whitsun weekend.